Dushmilan/Spotify_Downloader_Backend/README.md

-# Spotify Track Downloader
+# Spotify Downloader Backend API

-A web application that extracts Spotify track metadata and downloads the audio from YouTube.
+A backend-only API that extracts Spotify track metadata and downloads the audio from YouTube.

 ## Prerequisites